Sustainable Local Food (Part-time)

-About the ProgramIn this online program, participants explore the practices, principles and philosophies involved in local food system development.
-The focus is on increasing both academic and hands-on knowledge of regional food initiatives across Canada, alongside international historical practices and current standards.
+About the ProgramIn this online program, students explore the practices, principles and philosophies involved in local food system development.
+The focus is on increasing both academic and hands-on knowledge of regional food initiatives across Canada, alongside International historical practices and current standards.
 There is a specific concentration on applied learning, online networking, and community research.

 This certificate is the first of its kind in Canada and will be of interest to those working in local food system development or interested in learning more about sustainable food in an online community environment.

 Program InformationAll courses must be completed within 4 years of acceptance into the program.

 - Ontario Secondary School Diploma (OSSD), or equivalent, OR 19 years of age or older.

 Note re: Admission Requirements